Recipe Items Setup

 When a calculated on-hand amount for a production item is calculated, the Shelf Life will then factor into the suggested production quantity calculation for each item.
 The use of Shelf Life is optional and it only makes sense to enter it for a suggested quantity to produce if you are counting and entering production quantities for this produced item.

 Prepared in Commissary: This field will only display if the Production Entered box is checked and if you have enabled the Commissary features in your company settings.
 If this field is flagged, COGS-Well will deplete the ingredients in the Commissary when Production is entered and not when this recipe item is transferred.
-For more information please click this link for Commissary Features - FAQs
+For more information please click this link for Commissary Features - FAQs.

 Recipe Information:

 Primary Measure Class: There are three industry-standard Measure Class options - Weight, Volume, or Count.
 The Primary Measure Class should reflect the Batch Size you entered so that it can calculate the cost for a Recipe Unit.
+Please click this link to Measure Class - FAQs for more information.

 In the above example, the Batch Size is in Quarts and Quarts are in Volume Measure Class.
 Therefore, the Primary Measure Class for Breakfast Gravy should be Volume (use the drop-down to select Volume).
 If this recipe item was for a Batch Size of 36 Donuts, we would select Count as the Primary Measure Class.
 For a 5-pound Batch of Hamburger, we would select Weight.